CinnamonBun Developer Guide

 Person, Field and Tag

-class, resulting in extremely high coupling, and it was very difficult to add new fields to Person
+Originally, all of Person’s fields were hard-coded into the Person class, resulting in extremely high coupling, and it was very difficult to add new fields to Person.

 A lot of effort had to be put into fixing this issue.
 Due to the extremely high coupling, this changed affected multiple systems across the entire project, including the saving system, edit command, and many more.